 July 2009: New Therapy Grant Awards

-- Grant: Safety Profile of the Subdural Hybrid Neuroprosthesis for Focal Epilepsy
+- Project Title: Safety Profile of the Subdural Hybrid Neuroprosthesis for Focal Epilepsy

 New York University School of Medicine